 RESTORE YOUR iPHONE.

 If you’ve tried all of the above-mentioned tactics and still are unable to tackle the issue, you need to check for sure that your speakers are broken or not.
-You’re in luck because there’s a way to be certain that iPhone speaker is broken and that’s to restore your iPhone.
+You’re in luck because there’s a way to be certain that the iPhone speaker is broken and that’s to restore your iPhone.
 But you sure don’t want to lose the data residing in your iPhone, so ensure your data is protected.
 Backup your iPhone data first of all.
-As soon as you restore your iPhone, you will realize almost immediately if the problem is resolved.
+As soon as you restore your iPhone, you will realize almost immediately whether the problem has been resolved.
 Keep in mind all the points that we mentioned above.

 Make sure your iPhone is not on a silent mode or that volume is high.
 You should be able to hear keyboard click as you type on it.
-If you are unable to hear anything, it is pretty clear that there are no software glitches in your iPhone.
+If you are unable to hear anything, it is pretty clear that there are no software glitches on your iPhone.
 That, unfortunately, means that it is your hardware that is corrupt.
 You iPhone speaker is broken and needs to be mended.
-You need not worry as there are many options for you to get your iPhone repaired.
+You need not worry as there are multiple options for you to get your iPhone repaired.

 WHAT IF MY iPHONE SPEAKERS STILL DON’T WORK?

 If you have made this far and your iPhone speakers are still not working, there’s a good chance that you may have a hardware problem.
 Meaning that your iPhone speakers are damaged and need to be replaced or repaired at the earliest before things go out of your hands.
 The good news is that Apple does replace iPhone speakers.
-Visit your local Apple Store or use the Apple’s support services to have your iPhone repaired.
+Visit your local Apple Store or use Apple’s support services to have your iPhone repaired.
 Apple Store repairs can be a bit expensive, so if you’re looking for a cheaper alternative, you can head to a local repair company.
 Make sure the quality should not be compromised, at all.
 That way you can have your iPhone speakers back, beating even the best of Bluetooth speakers.